SportingQueer

 Rainbow Row, St James Gardens, Limehouse E14 8DS.

-The whole exhibition will launch at the TeamGB offices for Pride in June, and then be displayed at multiple venues over the summer.
+The whole exhibition will launch at the TeamGB offices for Pride in June, and was displayed at Pride House at the Paris Olympics 2024.
+SportingQueer will then be displayed at multiple sporting venues and events.

 The Athletics Pride Network